-On November 30, 2011, the Company entered into a definitive stock purchase agreement with MAC Financial Ltd. to acquire MAC Financial Holdings Corporation and its wholly owned subsidiaries (collectively "MAC").
-The transaction closed shortly after the closing of the common stock offering described above.
-Under the agreement, the total initial consideration paid for MAC was \$8.5 million, consisting of \$2.5 million in cash, \$2.5 million in the Company's common stock, and warrants to acquire the Company's common stock valued at \$3.5 million.
+On November 30, 2011, the Company entered into an agreement with MAC Financial Ltd. to acquire MAC Financial Holdings Corporation and its wholly owned subsidiaries (collectively "MAC").
+The agreement closed shortly after the closing of the common stock offering described above.
+Under the agreement, the total initial consideration paid for MAC was \$8.5 million which consists of \$2.5 million in cash, \$2.5 million in the Company's common stock, and warrants to acquire the Company's common stock valued at \$3.5 million.
 The consideration (net of expenses paid on MAC's behalf) was held in an escrow account until the Company received GSE Approval, upon which time it was released to MAC Financial Ltd. The total purchase consideration was allocated to the acquired assets and liabilities as follows:

 April 24, 2012

 Current assets \$ 52,159

 Intangibles 1,590,000

 Capitalized software 5,000,000

 Goodwill 3,244,197

 Subtotal 9,886,356

 Current liabilities and deferred tax liabilities (1,386,356)

 Estimated fair value of net assets acquired \$ 8,500,000

-Pursuant to the terms of the stock purchase agreement, the Company assumed approximately \$1.3 million of MAC's existing liabilities, which related to outstanding payment obligations under its vendor contracts with CDW, LLC, Milliman, Inc., and Intellect/SEEC, Inc. and incurred \$0.1 million in tax liabilities as a result of the acquisition of certain indefinite-lived intangibles.
-All other liabilities which existed at closing are the sole obligation of MAC Financial Ltd.
+Pursuant to the terms of the stock purchase agreement, the Company assumed approximately \$1.3 million of MAC's existing liabilities, which relate to outstanding payment obligations under its vendor contracts with CDW, LLC, Milliman, Inc., and Intellect/SEEC, Inc. and incurred \$0.1 million in tax liabilities as a result of the acquisition of certain indefinite- lived intangibles.
+All other liabilities which existed at closing are the obligation of MAC Financial Ltd. and either have been or will be paid out of their cash consideration, which was held in an escrow account until GSE Approval.
+As of